nogibjj/IDS706-python-Data-Visualization-Poloars-XS110/README.md

 ### 3. Update script.py

-I update the script.py using Polars for descriptive statistics to generate summary statistics (mean, median, standard deviation)
+I updated the script.py using Polars for descriptive statistics to generate summary statistics (mean, median, standard deviation)

-And I also create data visualization.
+And I also created data visualization.

 ## Data Visualization

-I analyse the 234 countries' population in 2022, growth rate and Area(km²).
+I analysed the 234 countries' population in 2022, growth rate and Area(km²).

 ### 1. Summary statistics using the describe method